ctcl-bregis/ctclsite-rust/config/projects/content/mct2/ec.md

 ### USB PD management
 The critical functions of USB Power Delivery is handled by the TPS65988.
 SMEC communicates with this chip for port status and control.

+SMEC controls the two buck-boost regulators for USB source power.
+The TPS65988 would communicate with SMEC to set the output voltages of the buck-boost regulators.

 ## IO Usage
 This is the IO used on SMEC.

+### USB
+A USB link between SMEC and the module is provided.
+Implementing the USB interface is trivial as it requires just two pins on SMEC and one of the many USB 2.0 interfaces on the module.
+The maximum bus speed is 12Mbit/s.

+A possible use of the USB bus is to have SMEC act as an HID keyboard for sending keypresses with the programmable buttons on the keypad.
+Another use of the interface is for debugging and possibly flashing firmware.

 ### I2C
 Three I2C interfaces are used

-- I2C Bus 1: General Use
-  - Keypad controller
-  - Battery pack fuel gauge
-  - LTC4162-LAD battery charge controller
-  - TPS65988 Type-C PD controller
-  - 2x MP8859 Buck-Boost DC-DC converters
-- I2C/SMBus Bus 2: Dedicated to SMLink communication between SMEC and the TCP (Type C) controllers on the Intel N100
-  - TCPx controllers
-- I2C Bus 3: Communication between the SoM and SMEC

 Following device addresses are 7-bit.

 #### Bus 1
 Bus 1 shall always be online and is used for communicating with various SMBus devices.

-- SDA - SMB1_SDA
+- SDA - SYS_SMB_SDA
-- SCL - SMB1_SCL
+- SCL - SYS_SMB_SCL
-- SMBus Alert - SMB1_ALT
+- SMBus Alert - SYS_SMB_ALT

 - TCA8418 Keypad Controller - 0x34
 - Battery pack fuel gauge - TBD